 Given their elaborate design, optical compressors aren’t the sharpest tools in the compression box, but what they lack in accuracy, they more than make up for with musicality.
 Logic’s Vintage Opto, therefore, is arguably the oldest of Logic’s ‘vintage’ compressors, and the ideal choice for softer, more retro forms of compression.
 It’s also one of the more colourful circuit types, so is also ideal if you’re looking to add a degree of analogue-like saturation to give the sound some extra presence and body.

-FET (or Field Effect Transformer) compressors were designed to address the problems of optical compressors, namely the slow attack and release times.
+FET (or Field-effect Transistor) compressors were designed to address the problems of optical compressors, namely the slow attack and release times.
 In comparison to the Vintage Opto, therefore, Logic’s Studio FET and Vintage FET circuit types have a noticeably faster response.
 Set the Attack to fast, therefore, and you can easily attenuate sharp transients, which makes them much better at limiting.
 For fans of ‘colourful’ compressions, the two FET compressors also add a touch of saturation that helps make the compression noticeable rather than transparent.
 Technically speaking, both circuit types are modelled on the classic UREI 1176 compressor – the Studio variant mimicking a Blackface 1176, while the Vintage model recreates the more saturated Bluestripe 1176.

 Given the colouristic qualities, as well as the fast-acting response times, the two FET circuit types are a great choice with drums, vocals, bass and guitar.
 If you want the compression to be an intrinsic component of the sound (like parallel compression, for example) then FET is an ideal choice where all your actions get heard.
 The flipside of this, however, is on sounds that demand a more transparent gain control (like strings, for example), or where you want to apply the compression across a buss.